Julie Robinson, ISC chief executive

 "ISC schools are very diverse, with an extraordinary mix of pupils.
 There are single sex, co-ed, boarding and day, as well as small schools best known by their local communities."

-There are nearly 1,400 ISC schools with around 540,000 pupils bringing great diversity to the independent schools sector.
+There are nearly 1,400 ISC schools with over 532,000 pupils bringing great diversity to the independent schools sector.

 Diversity of school type